United States Marine Corps Reserve: Enlistment

 Enlistment in the Marine Forces Reserve occurs through a process similar to that for enlistment in the regular active Marine Corps.
 Recruits must take the ASVAB, pass a comprehensive physical exam, and be sworn in.
 They may enter through a billet in the Delayed Entry Program (DEP).
-Reserve recruits currently attend recruit training along with active duty recruits, earning the title United States Marine upon successful completion of the training.
+Reserve recruits attend recruit training along with active duty recruits, earning the title United States Marine upon successful completion of the training.
 They then have a mandatory leave of 10 days (up to 24 if they volunteer for and are assigned to recruiter's assistance, although, reservists are not usually given RA) before further training at the School of Infantry (SOI) and their designated Military Occupational Specialty (MOS).
-Only after completing the training program(s) does a Reserve Marine's enlistment begin to differ from that of an active duty Marine.
+Only after completing the training program(s) does a Reserve Marine's enlistment begin to differ from that of an active-duty Marine.

 There is a program called the Select Reserve Incentive Program (SRIP), which provides enlistment bonuses for Reservists enlisting for needed MOSs.
 Half is payable upon completion of training and the other half is spread out over the term of enlistment.